 My Poppy’s stories made the India he grew up in seem like a fairy tale, a place where a boy wandering the streets could get a tattoo from a stranger and where first names can change without a moment’s notice.
 I’ve always been obsessed with recording and archiving everything that happens to me (I have filled scores of diaries, scrapbooks, and blogs), and somewhere in the back of my mind I intended to collect and record all of Poppy’s stories too.

-Then, early last month, he died, and left so many stories unrecorded, and so many questions still unanswered (How much time passed between the two tattoos?
+Then, early last month, he died, leaving so many stories unrecorded, so many questions still unanswered (How much time passed between the two tattoos?
 Was it the same man who did it both times?).
 I had all these half-stories, none of them written down, and now I’d never be able to fill in the blanks.

 My mother—Poppy’s daughter—didn’t even know the story behind his tattoos until I asked him in front of her.
 Unlike me, he didn’t dwell in the past.
 He rarely kept photos or mementos, and he spoke about his life only when provoked.
 Most people who knew him knew only the most basic details of his life: He left India in his 20s to work in England as a marine engineer, and met my Nana in a small English town.
 They moved to Calcutta, where my mom and her brothers were born, then emigrated to Canada, where I was born and have lived my entire life, a few years later.